 Zupanski, D., Sara Q. Zhang, Milija Zupanski, Arthur Y. Hou, Samson H. Cheung, 2011: A Prototype WRF-Based Ensemble Data Assimilation System for Dynamically Downscaling Satellite Precipitation Observations.
 J. Hydrometeor, 12, 118–134.

 The V2 of the G-SDSU CORE module has been released as the NASA Open Release.
 Various simulators can be embedded on the core modules.
-The V3 (most recent code) of the G-SDSU has been released in the packages of the NASA Unified WRF.
+The V3 and beyond (most recent code) of the G-SDSU has been released in the packages of the NASA Unified WRF.
 Please visit the NU-WRF home page, and read the section of the Software Release.

 Toshihisa Matsui (Toshihisa.Matsuifirstname.lastname@example.org)